-The transient decay of spectral temperature $T{\rm sp}(t)$ and its difference to the substrate temperature $\Delta T{\rm sp}(t)$ are shown in Fig. 7 (a) and (b) for system I and in Fig. 7 (c) and (d) for system III.
-We obtain the relaxation time constant, $\tau$ , of the spectral energy of each band by fitting the spectral temperature with an exponential function, i.e., $\Delta T{\rm sp}(t) = \Delta T_0 \exp(t/\tau)$ .
-The relaxation time of the overall temperature of the top CNT in System I is 119 ps (Fig. 7 (b)).
-The spectral energy of band 1 decays fast with a relaxation time of 70 ps, while the spectral energies of the other three bands decays slowly with relaxation times (~115-121 ps) close to the overall temperature (Fig. 7 (b)).
-The fast relaxation of the low frequency spectral temperature indicates an efficient energy transfer across the interface, which confirms the importance of the low frequency phonons in the interfacial heat transfer.[18, 19] As shown in Fig. 6(b), there is no overlap in phonon spectrum of CNT and SiO2 in band 4.
-It can be observed that $\Delta T{sp}$ of the band 4 (not overlapping with SiO2) also decays at nearly the same rate as the overall temperature.
+The transient decay of spectral temperature $T{sp}(t)$ and its difference to the substrate temperature $\Delta T{sp}(t)$ are shown in Figs. 7(a) and 7(b) for system I and in Figs. 7(c) and 7(d) for system III.
+We obtain the relaxation time constant, τ , of the spectral energy of each band by fitting the spectral temperature with an exponential function, i.e., $\Delta T{sp}(t) = \Delta T_0 \exp(t/\tau)$.
+The relaxation time of the overall temperature of the top CNT in system I is 119 ps (Fig. 7(b)).
+The spectral energy of band 1 decays fast with a relaxation time of 70 ps, while the spectral energies of the other three bands decay slowly with relaxation times (\sim 115-121 ps) close to the overall temperature (Fig. 7(b)).
+The fast relaxation of the low frequency spectral temperature indicates an efficient energy transfer across the interface, which confirms the importance of the low frequency phonons in the interfacial heat transfer [18,19].
+As shown in Fig. 6(b), there is no overlap in phonon spectrum of CNT and SiO2 in band 4.
+It can be observed that ΔT{sp} of the band 4 (not overlapping with SiO2) also decays at nearly the same rate as the overall temperature.
 The phonons in band 4 of CNT have to dissipate energy to its own bands 1-3 (below 40 THz and overlapping with SiO2) to transfer energy to SiO2 substrate.
-This intra-tube energy transfer must be much faster than the interfacial energy transfer.[14]
-The similarity between the energy relaxation of bands 2, 3 and 4 may also indicates that the energy in band 4 primarily dissipate to band 2 and 3 (Fig. 7(b)).
+This intratube energy transfer must be much faster than the interfacial energy transfer [14].
+The similarity between the energy relaxation of bands 2-4 may also indicate that the energy in band 4 primarily dissipates to bands 2 and 3 (Fig. 7(b)).